felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Whatever the reason, I'm glad I made it this far in  life  despite this backwards mindset, because I don't plan on doing this ever again.

-(End flashback)

 ---

-So there you have it.
-Now you know why I believe a folded, potentially damaged book is beautiful.
-It means someone gave the book the time and energy it deserved.
-And, indirectly, if this "damaged" book is freely available on a bookshelf near you, it means that person understood the book enough to part with it, and thought it was worth sharing with others.
+Let's think about punching bags for a moment.
+If someone was standing in a gym next to their punching bag, you would probably understand that whatever damage the bag exhibits went directly into making that person stronger, punch after punch, and kick after kick.
+If you had to fight someone, you'd probably pick the boxer with a seemingly untouched punching bag in their gym, since this means they probably haven't practiced boxing at all.

+{{< figure src="/img/punching-bags.png" position="center" caption="I don't know about you, but I'd rather spar with the person who practiced with the bag on the left." >}}

+The book suplex made something click in my head.
+It opened Pandora's box. **Books are punching bags for our brain**.
+They are meant to be used however necessary to make you stronger.

-**It's ok to damage your books.
+Let me get preachy about it. **It's ok to damage your books.
 That's the point of owning them.** You are meant to be free to bend them, write in them, fold them, in any way that allows you to *learn faster*.
 Rip pages off if you must.
+Doodle in them if you must.
 Your copy is *yours*.
-Please don't think of books as decorations; think of them as food that nourishes your soul!
-If you damaged a book to the point that you believe it to be unusable by anyone else, it is ok to put it in a recycling bin.
+Please don't think of books as decorations; think of them as food that nourishes your soul! *Use them*.
+If you damaged a book to the point that you believe it to be unusable by anyone else, it is ok to put it in a recycling bin afterward.
 Few people realize how invaluable our ability to learn truly is -- it is well worth a few hundred pages if it can change your life and the lives of others around you.
 In summary, my final advice on the matter is to stop respecting books, and to start respecting how your brain learns.  :smiley:

+You can't imagine how joyful I was to suplex the DevOps Handbook.
+It had held me back for so long, I felt like I was getting revenge.
+It was such a cathartic experience.
+Page after page, I was folding it, compressing it, damaging it, writing in it, and with each day passing, I saw the book get more and more used by my doing.
+I hadn't yet learned how to take notes (we'll get to that in [Chapter 5](#chapter-5-creating-a-system-of-learning)), but I was making more progress than ever, simply because the act of using my hands to flatten the book made me feel powerful.
+The book suplex was such an upgrade when it came to reading:
+- it's more comfortable for longer periods of time, because it allows a firmer grip
+- it's less distracting, because you can only see one page at a time
+- it leaves a mark (remember, books are punching bags!)

+Here's a picture I took after turning the last page of the book that had tortured me for the majority of my career:

+{{< figure src="/img/finished-devops-handbook.jpg" position="center" caption="DONE!" >}}

-So, **here is my challenge to you**: find a book you feel OK experimenting on (including this text if you are reading it in book version!) and apply a clean, *strong* book suplex to it, as flat as you can make it.
+So, **here is my challenge to you**.
+Before moving on to [Part 2](#part-2), find a book you feel OK experimenting on (including this text if you are reading it in book version!) and apply a clean, *strong* book suplex to it, as flat as you can make it.
 It doesn't matter if it is a softcover or hardcover; the book suplex will work on any book, [including the dictionary](/img/larousse-fold.jpg).
 Most people fear that the book will instantly break in half, but in my experience that never happens.
 You generally have to work pretty hard to even get a single page to fall out of a book, trust me.
-So, show it who's the boss!
+Even if it does, it's *not* a big deal.
+If you follow my method, you won't even keep the book when you are done with it!
+So, show it who's the boss.
 Yes, it's going to leave a mark on the spine, but that's also the point.
 See how this new experience feels on your hands, on your eyes.
 Get comfortable.
 Try suplexing the early pages of the book, then the middle pages, then the final pages.
 Observe the difference.
 Realize that books have been around for hundreds of years and that they are *tough*, dependable objects.

-{{< figure src="/img/how-to-fold-a-book.gif" position="center" caption="Can *you* do it?" >}}

-You don't have to try it if it makes you uncomfortable: I don't want to force you to break your things.
+You don't have to try it if it makes you uncomfortable: I don't want to force you to break your precious things.
 Indeed, I take no responsibility in the damage anyone makes to their own material :wink:.
 Before I move on, though, I will point out that if you feel like you have tried everything and that learning anxiety is still looming over you, it might be worth giving the book suplex a shot, if only for the cathartic experience of using your hands to crush something that made you feel like a prisoner.

 Freedom!!

+---

+# Part 2

-# Chapter 4: Creating a system of learning
+## Chapter 5: Creating a system of learning

 So, I knew how to hold a book.
 Big whoop.
 This didn't change the fact that after reading 10 pages, I couldn't contain all the information I